Flexible Physical Camouflage Generation Based on a Differential Approach: Introduction

 Recently, the camouflage attack has sprung out by optimizing the adversarial pattern which can be attached to the entire body of the target (e.g., individuals, vehicles, etc.).
 Different from the patched attack, the camouflage attack needs to take care of an all-round attack and non-rigid structures on the target surface.
 Therefore, the two most critical aspects of a camouflage attack involve the method of texture generation and the rendering technology applied to the target surface.
-According to existing works, there are primarily two methods for texture generation: One approach is based on optimizing texture images, achieving full vehicle camouflage through repeated texture overlays\cite{zhang2018camou,wu2020physical}.
-However, such camouflage struggles to effectively deceive target detectors when facing different distances and viewing angles.
-The other method involves optimizing the entire area of the target surface that requires texture coverage as a whole\cite{wang2021dual,wang2022fca}.
-Each part of the texture corresponds to a specific region on the target surface, providing better robustness against changes in viewpoint and occlusion.
+According to existing works, there are primarily two methods for texture generation: One approach is based on optimizing texture images, achieving full vehicle camouflage through repeated texture overlays\cite{zhang2018camou,wu2020physical,suryanto2022dta}.
+However, the same texture presents different effects on various surfaces of the vehicle, making it challenging for such camouflage to effectively deceive target detectors when faced with varying distances and perspectives.
+Another approach is to treat the entire area of the target surface as the optimization objective\cite{wang2021dual,wang2022fca}, where each part of the texture corresponds to a specific region on the target's curved surface.
+This method provides better robustness in coping with variations in viewpoints and occlusions.
 However, this approach increases the size of the texture, resulting in longer rendering times and making optimization more challenging.
 Another challenge in camouflage attacks is the rendering of textures onto the target surface.
 Because 3D targets are non-planar, simulating the coverage status in real-world environments becomes more difficult.
-To address this issue, some works use neural rendering to map textures\cite{wang2022fca}, but they cannot simulate physical factors' interference.
-Another line of work, such as DTA\cite{suryanto2022dta} and ACTIVE\cite{suryanto2023active}, designs differentiable neural renderers that can learn various scene attributes, enabling the generation of adversarial camouflage in a black-box manner.
-However, it's worth noting that neural renderers demand extensive data for learning rendering, requiring substantial labeled data.
-Furthermore, the training data cannot be changed dynamically during the training process, leading to a lack of inherent generalization in the generated texture.
-In all the aforementioned works, the camouflage covering the target surface cannot be unfolded in UV maps.
-Consequently, additional processing of textures is required before physical deployment, which increases the risk of adversarial information loss, extends actual deployment time, and lacks flexibility.
+To address this issue, some works use neural rendering to map textures\cite{wang2022fca,zhou2024rauca}.
+However, these methods consider the impact of environmental factors on camouflage only after obtaining the 2D rendered image and cannot simulate the interference of physical factors during the rendering process.
+Another approach, such as DTA\cite{suryanto2022dta} and ACTIVE\cite{suryanto2023active}, is based on repetitive projection or triplanar mapping, mapping adversarial textures onto targets in 2D images.
+This is essentially a 2D-to-2D rendering process, which inevitably leads to inaccuracies in texture shapes when dealing with non-planar projections.
+The aforementioned methods, from texture rendering to the generation of final adversarial samples, are not purely 3D processes.
+They do not sufficiently utilize the structural information of 3D target models.
+The final optimization yields adversarial textures covering the entire vehicle.
+However, due to limitations in the rendering methods, it's not possible to directly unwrap the adversarial textures on the vehicle's surface into an image.
+In actual deployment, the texture can only be applied by cropping the rendered images from fixed angles, which ignores angular transformations on the vehicle's surface.
+This approach increases the risk of adversarial information loss and lacks flexibility.